Steelers grab Oklahoma State tandem Rudolph and Washington

 Offensive coordinator Randy Fichtner downplayed the idea that Rudolph will serve as Roethlisberger's eventual heir, though Rudolph is the first quarterback the Steelers have taken before the fourth round since they drafted Roethlisberger 11th overall in 2004.

+Rudolph will fight for a backup spot with Landry Jones and Josh Dobbs while soaking up what he can from Roethlisberger.

 Rudolph set 54 school records during his time at Oklahoma State and at 6-foot-5, 235-pounds is similar to Roethlisberger in terms of size.
-Whether Rudolph ends up checking all the other boxes, however, is up to him.
-That's fine by the 22-year-old Rudolph, who admits he's not sure why he slipped to the third round behind the group of five quarterbacks that went in the first.
+Whether Rudolph ends up checking all the other boxes, however, is another matter.

+The 22-year-old doesn't lack for confidence.
+Asked if he understands why he slipped to the third round behind the group of five quarterbacks that went in the first round on Thursday, Rudolph admitted the slight will stick with him.

 So is Washington.